-As for the core couse in the Forestry degree programme.
+As for the Forestry degree programme.

 FOR 4105 Forest Landscape Design

 Aesthetic and amenity design guidelines for forestry.
 Landscape assessment procedures for use in forest landscape planning and design control.
 Management and economic implications of design prototypes.
 Introduction to the possibility of diversifying silvicultural systems to maximise aesthetic quality but taking cognisance of commercial concerns.
 Consideration of public attitudes and preferences regarding forest landscape issues.